 How Is the Hurricane Deductible Applied to My Policy?

-If the hurricane deductible was met in full with the first hurricane claim, the “all peril” deductible would apply to other Florida hurricane claims that occur the same year.
+If the hurricane deductible was met in full with the first hurricane claim, the “all peril” deductible would apply to other Florida hurricane claims that occurred the same year.

-Commercial residential policies (for example) condo association policies, must provide either a hurricane deductible as described above or one with a separate Hurricane Deductible for each hurricane.
+Commercial, residential policies (for example), and condo association policies must provide either a hurricane deductible or one with a separate Hurricane Deductible for each hurricane.

-Clearly, the interpretation of your insurance policy can have a substantial impact on the amount you can recover after a storm loss.
-It is always recommended that you have a property insurance attorney or another insurance claim professional review your policy and the facts of your claim in order to make sure you are fully compensated after your loss.
+Clearly, the interpretation of your insurance policy can substantially impact the amount you can recover after a storm loss.
+It would be best if you always had a property insurance attorney or another insurance claim professional to review your policy and the facts of your claim to ensure you are fully compensated after your loss.

 Has Your Home Insurance Company Denied Or Undervalued Your Property Damage Claim In Florida?

 If your insurance company is dragging its feet regarding your property damage claim, you should speak with an experienced insurance claim lawyer as soon as possible.
 Please contact us online or call our Florida law office at 800.451.6786 to schedule your free consultation.
 We help Florida residents like you fight the big insurance companies who fail to abide by their policies.
 Remember, we work on a contingent basis, meaning you don't pay us anything until we win your case.